rikutakei/minibaz_regex/gtex_egenes/answers.md

 grep "ABCB" Adipose*.txt
 ```

+But this regular expression might match with other text in some situation (e.g.
-But this gives me other (pseudo-)genes like ABCB17P, so I need to adjust the
+with GABCB), so I need to adjust the expression to make sure it ends in
-expression to make sure it ends in numbers, and you also need to make sure you
+numbers, and you also need to make sure you are matching whole word (and not
-are matching whole word (and not just some parts of the word):
+just some parts of the word):

 ```
 grep -w "ABCB[0-9]*" Adipose*.txt -c